- Search The Registry

 On this date, we mark the birth of Absalom Jones in 1746, a Black minister and abolitionist.

-t St. George’s Methodist Episcopal Church, Jones served as lay minister for its Black membership.
-The active evangelism of Jones and that of his friend, Richard Allen, greatly increased black membership at St. George’s.
-This alarmed the vestry into segregating blacks into an upstairs gallery without notifying them.
-During a Sunday service when ushers attempted to remove them, the black congregation resentfully walked out as a group.
+At St. George’s Methodist Episcopal Church, Jones served as lay minister for its Black membership.
+The active evangelism of Jones and that of his friend, Richard Allen, greatly increased Black membership at St. George’s.
+This alarmed the vestry into segregating Blacks into an upstairs gallery without notifying them.
+During a Sunday service when ushers attempted to remove them, the Black congregation resentfully walked out as a group.

 Five years later, the Society began to build a church, which was dedicated on July 17, 1794.
 The African Church applied for membership in the Episcopal Diocese of Pennsylvania on the following conditions: 1, that they be received as an organized body; 2, that they have control over their local affairs; 3, that Absalom Jones be licensed as a lay reader, and, if qualified, be ordained as minister.
 In October 1794 it was admitted as St. Thomas African Episcopal Church.
 Bishop White ordained Jones as deacon in 1795 and as priest on September 21, 1802.